MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-active-directory-hybrid-identity.md

 However, many organizations already have longstanding AD DS directories that might be integrated with other systems, such as line-of-business or enterprise resource planning (ERP) via Lightweight Directory Access Protocol (LDAP).
 These domains might have many domain-joined computers and applications that use Kerberos or older NTLMv2 protocols for authentication.
 In these environments, you can synchronize user objects to Microsoft Entra ID so that users can sign in to both on-premises systems and cloud resources with a single identity.
 Uniting on-premises and cloud directory services is known as *hybrid identity*.
 You can extend on-premises domains into Azure landing zones:

 - To maintain a single user object in both cloud and on-premises environments, you can sync AD DS domain users with Microsoft Entra ID via Microsoft Entra Connect or Microsoft Entra Connect Sync.
-To determine the recommended configuration for your environment, see [Topologies for Microsoft Entra Connect](/entra/identity/hybrid/connect/plan-connect-topologies) .
+To determine the recommended configuration for your environment, see [Topologies for Microsoft Entra Connect](/entra/identity/hybrid/connect/plan-connect-topologies).

-- You can deploy AD DS domain controllers or Domain Services in Azure so you can domain join Windows VMs and other services.
+- To domain join Windows VMs and other services, you can deploy AD DS domain controllers or Domain Services in Azure.
 With this approach, AD DS users can sign in to Windows servers, Azure Files shares, and other resources that use Active Directory as an authentication source.
 You can also use other Active Directory technologies, such as group policy.
 For more information, see [Common deployment scenarios for Microsoft Entra Domain Services](/entra/identity/domain-services/scenarios).

 ### Hybrid identity recommendations

-- You might be able to use [Domain Services](/entra/identity/domain-services/overview) for applications that rely on domain services and use older protocols.
+- You might use [Domain Services](/entra/identity/domain-services/overview) for applications that rely on domain services and use older protocols.
 Sometimes, existing AD DS domains support backward compatibility and allow legacy protocols, which can negatively affect security.
 Rather than extending an on-premises domain, consider using Domain Services to create a new domain that doesn't allow legacy protocols, and use it as the directory service for cloud-hosted applications.

 - Evaluate your identity solution requirements by understanding and documenting the authentication provider that each application uses.
 Consider the reviews to help plan the type of service that your organization should use.
 For more information, see [Compare Active Directory to Microsoft Entra ID](/entra/fundamentals/compare) and [Identity decision guide](../../../decision-guides/identity/index.md).